RedisBloom/RedisBloom/docs/docs/t-digest.md

 ## Examples

-We'll demonstrate creating a t-digest with an initial compression of 100, adding items to it, and checking the estimated percentile of a value.
-Note that the `COMPRESSION` argument is used to specify the tradeoff between accuracy and memory consumption.
-The default is 100.
+In the following example, you'll create a t-digest with a compression of 100 and add items to it.
+The `COMPRESSION` argument is used to specify the tradeoff between accuracy and memory consumption.
+The default value is 100.
 Higher values mean more accuracy.
-Note also that unlike some of the other probabilistic data structures, the `TDIGEST.ADD` command will not create a new structure if the key does not exist.
+Note: unlike some of the other probabilistic data structures, the `TDIGEST.ADD` command will not create a new structure if the key does not exist.

 {{< clients-example tdigest_tutorial tdig_start >}}
 > TDIGEST.CREATE bikes:sales COMPRESSION 100